leolnchaves/i6-website/public/content/results-en.md

 ## Supply & Profitability Optimization
 **Icon:** DollarSign
-**Description:** AAAAA Align pricing, demand, and assortment to improve margin, turnover and sell-out.
+**Description:** Align pricing, demand, and assortment to improve margin, turnover and sell-out.

 **Outcomes:**
 - Increase margin or demand with dynamic pricing